ascheben/RAD_analysis_workflow/README.md

 ### Inferring a maximum likelihood phylogenetic tree <a name="Tree-building"></a>

 A phylogenetic tree is a further approach to analyse diversity and relationships within the sampled population.
 RAxML is a widely used tool for inferring trees using maximum likelihood (ML), offering fast and multithreaded algorithms.
 Alternative tools are [IQ-Tree](http://www.iqtree.org/) and [MrBayes](http://nbisweden.github.io/MrBayes/).
-RAxML not originally designed for analysing SNP data, therefore appropriate data preparation and careful model selection are required.
+RAxML was not originally designed for analysing SNP data, therefore appropriate data preparation and careful model selection are required.

 Invariant sites with only heterozygous calls in all called individuals must be filtered.
 A simple python script can be used to remove all SNPs without an alternative alleles call and with more than 90% heterozygous calls.